gerbssusd/MathConclave1/slides.md

 - Tank A is filled with water to the 10-meter mark.

-- Click Tank A to change the water level.
-The volume of water that leaves Tank A is transferred to Tank B, and then the height of the water in Tank B is shown.
+- Half of the water from Tank A is poured into Tank B. The water level on Tank A drops to 5 meters and the water level on Tank B becomes 4 meters.

 Find the radius of Tank B, rounded to the nearest meter.
 Enter Your answer in the response box.